 Getting started with business process management (BPM)

-If you understand the benefits business process automation could provide your organization, you should consider the following questions when trying to get your BPM project off the ground:
+If you understand the benefits business process automation could provide your organisation, you should consider the following questions when trying to get your BPM project off the ground:

-- What structured or repeatable processes at my organization would benefit from automation?
+- What structured or repeatable processes at my organisation would benefit from automation?

 - Do a number of the above processes exist within the same department?